Fannon/mobo/README.md

     <img src="http://fannon.de/p/mobo-intro/img/logo.png"/>
 </p>

+## Deprecation Warning
+> This project is out of date and won't work with any recent version of [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) anymore.
+It won't be updated or supported anymore, sorry.

 ## About mobo
 [Mobo](https://www.npmjs.com/package/mobo) is a command line toolset that helps to build [Semantic MediaWiki](http://semantic-mediawiki.org/) structure in an agile, Schema-Driven Development (simplified MDE) way.